nasa/cumulus-orca/tasks/request_files/README.md

 Name                       Stmts   Miss  Cover
 ----------------------------------------------
-copy_files_to_archive.py      97      0   100%
+copy_files_to_archive.py     100      0   100%
-request_files.py             104      0   100%
+request_files.py             109      0   100%
-request_status.py             67      0   100%
+request_status.py             72      0   100%
-requests.py                  182      0   100%
+requests.py                  180      0   100%
 ----------------------------------------------
-TOTAL                        450      0   100%
+TOTAL                        461      0   100%
 ----------------------------------------------------------------------
 Ran 59 tests in 16.982s

 Postgres Tests:
 There are 3 additional test files in the dev_test folder.
 These run against a Postgres database in a Docker container, and allow you to develop against an actual database.
-The tests run successfully when run alone.
-However if moved to the 'test' folder and included in the nosetests/code coverage they introduce a lot of failures and poor coverage.
-I didn't take the time to figure it out (maybe duplicate test function names among the files?).
-They do however allow you to test things that the mocked tests won't catch - such as a restore request that fails the first time and succeeds the second time.
+They also allow you to test things that the mocked tests won't catch - such as a restore request that fails the first time and succeeds the second time.
 The mocked tests didn't catch that it was actually inserting two rows ('error' and 'inprogress'), instead of inserting one 'error' row, then updating it to 'inprogress'.
 These 3 test files would need some work to be able to rely on them, such as more assert tests.
 For now they can be used as a development aid.
-To run them you'll need to define these 4 environment variables in a file named private_config.json, but do NOT check it into GIT.
+To run them you'll need to define these 5 environment variables in a file named private_config.json, but do NOT check it into GIT.
 ex:
 (podr2) λ cat private_config.json
 {"DATABASE_HOST": "db.host.gov_goes_here",